nickstanley574/DePaulCSC241Interview/lists-and-loops.md

 ## Accumulator Loop

-* A common pattern in loops is to accumulate a value in every iteration of the loop.
+* A common pattern in loops is to accumulate a value during the iteration of the loop.
 * To accomplish this wee need a variable defined outside of the for loop that is modified during every for loop iteration.

 ```